adrianflatner/Shoppinglist-project/README.md

 ```
 You will now be able to access the database server at http://127.0.0.1:8000/.

-If you have made changes to the bakckend, run the following:
+If there are changes to the backend, run the following:
 ```
 $ ctrl C (to exit)
 $ python manage.py makemigrations